sidnair01/cse15l-lab-reports/labreportweek2.md

-The objective of our first lab was to remote access and modify files on UCSD campus-machines remotely.
+The objective of our first lab was to remotely access and modify files on UCSD campus-machines from one personal computer.

 *Installing VSCode*